CarlosVanzego/ticket-lifecycle/README.md

 </p>

 <h1>osTicket - Ticket Lifecycle: Intake Through Resolution</h1>
-This tutorial outlines the lifecycle of a ticket from intake to resolution within the open-source help desk ticketing system osTicket.<br />
+The lifecycle of a ticket in osTicket, an open-source help desk ticketing system, involves four stages: Intake, Assignment and Communication, Working the Issue, and Resolution.
+Users create tickets with detailed descriptions and attachments, which are then assigned to support agents who communicate with users to gather information and discuss solutions.
+Agents troubleshoot the issue, update the ticket with progress notes, and finally provide a resolution, marking the ticket as resolved. osTicket facilitates efficient communication, issue resolution, and user satisfaction throughout the ticket lifecycle.